libialany/pycheck/README.md

 ## Description

-This module allows you to get and compare github releases.
+This module allows you to track, compare and view data about the releases from a GitHub Repository.

 ## Table of Contents